SoK: A Stratified Approach to Blockchain Decentralization: Case Studies

 \subsubsection{Software}

-As outlined in Section~\ref{sec:software}, $99.15$\% of all Bitcoin full nodes run Bitcoin Core.
-Therefore, Bitcoin is completely centralized around (different releases of) this product.
+\fi An overwhelming majority ($99.15$\%) of full nodes run Bitcoin Core,\footnote{Source: \href{https://blockchair.com/bitcoin/nodes}{blockchair.com}} so Bitcoin is completely centralized around (releases of) this product.
 Regarding the distribution of tokens across wallets, no data could be found.